-The ENDEVCO® Model 433 permits the user to read/write sensor-specific digital data in the form of a TEDS (Transducer Electronic Data Sheet, per IEEE-1451.4) from "smart transducers" that have TEDS capability.
+The ENDEVCO® Model 482B permits the user to read sensor-specific digital data in TEDS from "smart transducers" that have TEDS capability.

-Utilizing this technology, data, such as transducer sensitivity, manufacturer, serial number, date of last calibration, sensor location, and more can be obtained from the smart transducer and used for the following applications:
+Utilizing this technology, data such as transducer sensitivity, manufacturer, serial number, date of last calibration, sensor location, and more can be obtained from the smart transducer and used for the following applications:

-- Automatic gain selection for signal conditioner based on transducer sensitivity - Automatic transducer identification - Automated logging and/or scheduling for maintenance and calibration
+- automatic gain selection for signal conditioner based on transducer sensitivity - automatic transducer identification - automated logging and/or scheduling for maintenance and calibration

-Up to sixteen (16) Model 433 units can be installed in a Model 4990A 19" rack to provide 48 channels per rack.
+Up to sixteen (16) Model 482B units can be installed in a 19" rack (ENDEVCO Model 4990A) to provide 128 channels per rack.